 The Justice Department’s Formal Opinion Memorandum provided the much-needed clarification of the law’s application.
 The Opinion determined that the DOJ did not uphold the belief that the Wire Act extended itself beyond the jurisdiction of sports wagering.
 This permitted states to pursue their own state-sanctioned online casino and poker initiatives.

 Numerous states then began offering state-regulated online casinos and poker such as Delaware, Nevada, and New Jersey for their residents and state visitors.
-The flexibility of the DOJ’s renewed opinion provided states the ability to explore interstate compacts and shared player pools, which no doubt will be commonly used in the future as more states join the regulated online gambling bandwagon, which may occur as states begin reporting annual tax revenue earning from legalization.
+The flexibility of the DOJ’s renewed opinion provided states the ability to explore interstate compacts and shared player pools.

 With the new application of the Wire Act, numerous states have placed contingencies within their sports betting bills to allow online sportsbooks as well.
 To provide additional information, there is a Congressional hearing scheduled to discuss sports gambling and its implications and legality, but this hearing has been delayed as of this writing.